Madeleine Dean: Lieutenant governor

 In November 2017, Dean announced her candidacy for lieutenant governor of Pennsylvania, facing, among others, incumbent Mike Stack in the Democratic primary.
 She dropped out to run for Congress.

 Personal life

-Dean lives in Abington Township (with a Jenkintown address), with her husband, Patrick "P.J."
+Dean lives in Lower Merion Township, with her husband, Patrick "P.J."
 Cunnane.
 Cunnane is an entrepreneur in the bicycle industry and managed Advanced Sports International.
 They have three grown sons and three grandchildren.
-Her son, Pat, was senior writer and deputy director of messaging in the Obama administration.
+Her son Pat was senior writer and deputy director of messaging in the Obama administration.
 Dean is Roman Catholic.